 If you are detained or receive a ticket as a result of returning home, please contact the Justice Centre by filling out a case submission.

 CBC news reported on February 23, 2021, that foreign diplomats, unaccompanied minors, truckers and patients getting treatment abroad are among the limited number of travellers who are exempt from mandatory hotel quarantine requirements when arriving in Canada by air.
 “Canada added the exception to the rule because it is bound by the Vienna Convention on Diplomatic Relations.
 The 1964 international law states that diplomats ‘shall not be liable to any form of arrest or detention.’”
 CBC reported.
 However, we have had many people recount that their exemptions are not being honoured.

 Reports of Canadians being detained in hotels

-The Justice Centre is aware that the federal government has been detaining Canadians arriving in the country by air and transporting them to a secret location, because they do not have the specific test the government mandates, a PCR test.
+The Justice Centre is aware that the federal government has been detaining Canadians arriving in the country by air and transporting them to a secret location, because they do not have the specific test the government mandates, a PCR or a LAMP test.
 These citizens are being held unlawfully despite not having been convicted of any offence, not having had access to a lawyer, and not having appeared before a judge.
 Law enforcement officers are apparently refusing to inform family members of where their loved ones are being held.
 The letter notes that this policy aligns with the world’s most repressive and undemocratic regimes and is totally unacceptable.
 The Justice Centre is actively working with and representing travellers who have been unlawfully detained in the court action.